 What to expect at the Schilthorn?

-The Schilthorn can be reached by a cable car from Mürren.
+The Schilthorn can be reached by a spectacular cable car ride from Mürren.
 Apart from the great view from the observation platform, you can also enjoy the revolving panoramic restaurant, which was the first in the world of its kind.

 In 1969, the Schilthorn featured in the James Bond movie 'On Her Majesty's Secret Service'.
 It was the hideout of Bond's enemy Blofeld, and the place was called Piz Gloria for that occassion.
 Today, that's still a name being used for the Schilthorn.
 There is an interactive exhibition 'Bond World 007' at the Schilthorn, showing movie scenes and information about how the film was shot.
 The Walk of Fame shows photos of the actors and crew, plus their hand print and a personal message.